 “In sum – an animator must be a student of everything that might or does exist.
 From the shiver of a blade of grass, affected by an invisible breeze, to the behaviour of a starving hobo eating the first steak he has had in years.
 From a baby, tentatively trying to walk for the first time, to an elephant doing a can-can.”

-Click on the small images below to see a larger version.
+Click on small pictures below to see a larger version.